 - 1.1.1 Outline planning permission for the construction of a new neighbourhood for North-East Chelmsford, known as Beaulieu, has been granted by Chelmsford City Council (ref: 09/01314/EIA).
-The new neighbourhood, will comprise up to 3,600 new homes and up to 62,300m2 of mixed use development including new schools, leisure and community facilities, employment areas, new highways and associated ancillary development, including roundabout access from Essex Regiment Way and a priority junction from White Hart Lane.
+The new neighbourhood, will comprise up to 3,600 new homes and up to 62,300m of mixed use development including new schools, leisure and community facilities, employment areas, new highways and associated ancillary development, including roundabout access from Essex Regiment Way and a priority junction from White Hart Lane.
 The development area is located on land to the east of Essex Regiment Way and north of White Hart Lane, Chelmsford. - 1.1.2 Archaeological investigation is required to assist in defining the character and extent of any archaeological remains within the proposed redevelopment area, in accordance with the guidelines set out in National Planning Policy Framework (Department for Communities and Local Government March 2012).
 The results will enable decisions to be made by ECC, on behalf of the Local Planning Authority, with regard to the treatment of any archaeological remains found. - 1.1.3 The evaluation detailed in this report is one of a number of archaeological investigations that have and will take place in the wider development area.
-This report details only the results of a nine trench evaluation centred at (TL 7247 1047) Zone L. The fieldwork took place between the 13th August and 23rd September 2016 and was undertaken by Oxford Archaeology East (Fig. 1). - 1.1.4 This archaeological evaluation was undertaken in accordance with the Archaeological Investigation and Mitigation Strategy (URS 2013) prepared for the Beaulieu scheme in consultation with Richard Havis of the Historic Environment Branch, ECC (Planning Application 09/01314/EIA), and supplemented by a Method Statement prepared by OA East. - 1.1.5 The site archive is currently held by OA East and will be deposited with the appropriate county stores in due course.
+This report details only the results of a four trench evaluation at Belstead Hall Farm (Grid Reference TL 7242 1018) within the Zone C residential housing area.
+The fieldwork took place between the 1st November and 3rd November 2016 and was undertaken by Oxford Archaeology East (Fig. 1). - 1.1.4 This archaeological evaluation was undertaken in accordance with the Archaeological Investigation and Mitigation Strategy (URS 2013) prepared for the Beaulieu scheme in consultation with Richard Havis of the Historic Environment Branch, ECC (Planning Application 09/01314/EIA), and supplemented by a Method Statement prepared by OA East. - 1.1.5 The site archive is currently held by OA East and will be deposited with the appropriate county stores in due course.